smithk200/Gold-And-Silver-Gen-3-Decomp/README.md

 I (smithk200) wanted to modify Pokémon HeartGold and SoulSilver, but am unfamiliar with Gen 4 decomp and don't want to make a binary hack of HGSS because *binary sucks*...
 I mean, binary is prone to crashes and requires a lot of tools to modify a ton of parameters.
 Plus, I want to make a challenge hack based around Johto that had features from later Pokémon games, such as Gen 6 EXP share (because grinding for EXP is no fun).
 Also, I wanted to add some other features to this game but simply do not have the time.

 DISCLAIMER: This is not an official port of Pokémon Heart and Soul to pokeemerald-expansion; this is a fan-based project.
 This is not the 2.0 update, but if you don't want to wait for the official 2.0 update then this might be a good fit for you.
-This also removes the Nuzlocke feature and many toggelable features from Heart and Soul, but they will be added as I see fit.

 ## LIST OF FEATURES: